-- August 30, 2018: Notification to Congress of intent to sign agreement with Mexico. - September 30, 2018: United States and Canada conclude negotiations; USMCA draft text released.
-Advisory committee reports released. - November 30, 2018: Agreement is signed. - January 29, 2019: List of required changes to U.S. law delivered to Congress. - At least 30 days prior to introduction of implementing legislation: Final agreement text, draft Statement of Administrative Action due. - April 18, 2019: International Trade Commission (ITC) report released (extended due to government shutdown). - May 30, 2019: Draft Statement of Administration Action (SAA) and text of the agreement submitted to Congress.
+- August 30, 2018: Notification to Congress of intent to sign agreement with Mexico. - September 30, 2018: USMCA draft text released.
+Advisory committee reports released. - November 30, 2018: Agreement is signed. - January 29, 2019: List of required changes to U.S. law delivered to Congress. - April 18, 2019: International Trade Commission (ITC) report released (extended due to government shutdown). - May 30, 2019: Draft Statement of Administration Action (SAA) and text of the agreement submitted to Congress. - December 13 and 16, 2019: Implementing legislation introduced in House and Senate. - 90 legislative day deadline for Congress to vote.

-Labor and the Environment
+Labor and Environment

-NAFTA side agreements on worker rights and the environment were the first associated with an FTA.
-USMCA would revise and incorporate provisions and provide the same dispute mechanism as other parts of the agreement.
+USMCA would revise NAFTA and incorporate provisions to provide the same dispute mechanism as other parts of the agreement.
 USMCA would require parties to: